Your very merry sustainable Christmas gift guide

 6. Personalised art.
 Commission a local artist to draw up a personalised piece of art.
 Check out the super cute one we had done for our head honcho, Georgie.

 8. Refill, refill, refill and recycle.
-Have you seen the double-walled hot and cold stainless steel drink bottles by Chunky?
-They’re awesome and each is covered in a design by upcoming local or international artists.
-When you’ve eventually banged it up beyond use, you can drop it off to us to be recycled as a part of our metal recycling programme or you can drop it off to any of their participating retailers to be recycled as a part of their bottle recycling scheme.
+Have you seen the double-walled Stanley cups?
+Even dupes of these can be found at places like Kmart.
+When you’ve eventually banged it up beyond use, you can drop it off to us to be recycled as a part of our metal recycling programme.

 Of course, remember to wrap your gifts responsibly.
 Di got some fabric offcuts from the Wellington Curtain Bank three years ago and she’s still using it.
 Apparently, she asks the giftee to return the fabric every time.